dwettstein/cloud-computing-2016-zookeeper/README.md

 The architecture must be resilient to different fault scenarios.
 Let us denote **C/W/M** the respective number of clients, workers and master in a scenario.
+Note that all servers, workers and clients are executed on the same VM, thus with very short delays upon the submission of the commands and their executions (few milliseconds).
 Your implementation should work correctly in all following scenarios:

 1. **(1/1/1)** a worker or a client fails;